hypo69/hypo/pytest/gemini - set 4/en/src/bots/chat_gpt_nodejs/chatgpt-telegram/pytest/gemini/en/src/ogg.md

 6. **`@pytest.fixture` for setup:** The `ogg_converter` fixture now properly initializes and provides a `ogg_converter` instance for all tests to use.

 7. **File Removal:** The example for removing files is now included, but requires careful consideration of how `removeFile` is handled in the production code.
 It's best to mock this in the testing context to isolate the test from the external file system.
-Mocking is the best strategy here for test isolation.
+Mocking is the best Startegy here for test isolation.

 **Before running the tests:**